elephantscale/OpenAI-labs/02-Fine-Tuning/README.md

 - First we will give context to ChatGpt using the following prompt

 ```
-I have a spreadsheet of countries data.
+To give context.
+I have a CSV of countries data.

 These are the column headings in csv format:
 Country,Population,Language,PIB,IPC,Weather,Flag Colors,Religion,Poverty %,President